 The tonsils are visible when the mouth is opened, and are removed while looking directly at them.
 They are also encapsulated, which means that they can be removed from their beds in the wall of the throat as one piece of tissue.
 The adenoids, on the other hand, are not visible directly and must be seen with a mirror placed in the back of the throat.
 They are not encapsulated, so they are always "shaved" down with a curette or powered shaving instrument, and come out in pieces.
 Enough tissue is taken to unblock the back of the nose, but there is always a small amount of adenoid tissue left at the end of the surgery.
 Any attempt to remove all of the adenoids would not only be unsuccessful, but would risk damage to nearby structures and severe scarring of the back of the throat.
 It is extremely rare for the little bit of adenoid tissue left after surgery to grow back enough to cause problems.

 It is important to understand that the reason for leaving a small amount of tonsil tissue behind in the partial tonsillectomy is not because that little bit of tonsil tissue is serving a needed purpose for the immune system.
 You have a lot of this tissue all around the throat, so even when the tonsils are completely removed there is no additional risk of infections.
-The reason for leaving it behind is to help make the recovery more comfortable.

 Each patient is different, so I always discuss all reasonable options with patients and their parents before deciding on the best approach in any given situation.